-Subsequent to the three months ended March 31, 2023, management identified an additional error in the classification of certain mortgage types within our mortgage portfolio as disclosed in Note 9, "Mortgage Investments," of the financial statements for the year ended December 31, 2022.
+During the preparation of the financial statements for the year ended December 31, 2023, management identified an additional error in the classification of certain mortgage types within our mortgage portfolio as disclosed in Note 9, "Mortgage Investments," of the financial statements for the year ended December 31, 2022.
 Specifically, gross mortgages totaling \$28,260,000, for multi-unit residential buildings housing four units or greater were incorrectly classified as "Residential Construction" instead of the correct category, "Residential Developments" and gross mortgages totaling \$1,630,000, for vacant land were incorrectly classified as "Residential" instead of the correct category, "Vacant Land".